MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/network-configuration.md

 -   Remove unused network protocols.

 -   Use 1 GB Ethernet for optimal performance.
-For more information about system requirements, see <http://go.microsoft.com/fwlink/?LinkId=263763>.
+For more information, see [System requirements](https://go.microsoft.com/fwlink/?LinkId=263763).

 -   Use switches rather than hubs, if optimal performance is required.